 Jesus was mocked and ridiculed.
 He was beaten and tortured.
-Beard ripped out, a crown of thorns pressed down on his head and then beaten down with reeds.
-He was scourged and whipped severely with wicked intent and cruel devices.
+Beard ripped out, a crown of thorns pressed down on His head and then beaten down with reeds.
+He was scourged and whipped severely with wicked intent.
 His flesh and skin so mangled and ripped, so unrecognizable, unlike anything you have ever seen.
-Though for evil intent, it was for God’s purpose, and your advantage.
+Though this was all done for evil purposes, God had a greater plan and purpose.

 Behold, My Servant will prosper; He will be raised and lifted up and highly exalted.
 Just as many were appalled at Him